huggingface/accelerate/docs/source/usage_guides/fsdp.md

 `fsdp_auto_wrap_policy`: [1] TRANSFORMER_BASED_WRAP, [2] SIZE_BASED_WRAP, [3] NO_WRAP

-`fsdp_transformer_layer_cls_to_wrap`: When using `TRANSFORMER_BASED_WRAP`, user specifies comma-separated string of transformer layer class names (case-sensitive) to wrap ,e.g, `BertLayer`, `GPTJBlock`, `T5Block`, `BertLayer,BertEmbeddings,BertSelfOutput`...
-This is important because submodules that share weights (e.g., embedding layer) should not end up in different FSDP wrapped units.
-Using this policy, wrapping happens for each block containing Multi-Head Attention followed by couple of MLP layers.
+`fsdp_transformer_layer_cls_to_wrap`: Only applicable for 🤗 Transformers`.
+When using `fsdp_auto_wrap_policy=TRANSFORMER_BASED_WRAP`, a user may provide a comma-separated string of transformer layer class names (case-sensitive) to wrap, e.g., `BertLayer`, `GPTJBlock`, `T5Block`, `BertLayer,BertEmbeddings,BertSelfOutput`.
+This is important because submodules that share weights (e.g., embedding layers) should not end up in different FSDP wrapped units.
+Using this policy, wrapping happens for each block containing Multi-Head Attention followed by a couple of MLP layers.
 Remaining layers including the shared embeddings are conveniently wrapped in same outermost FSDP unit.
-Therefore, use this for transformer based models.
+Therefore, use this for transformer-based models.
 You can use the `model._no_split_modules` for 🤗 Transformer models by answering `yes` to `Do you want to use the model's `_no_split_modules` to wrap.
-Only applicable for 🤗 Transformers`.
-It will try to use `model._no_split_modules` when available.
+It will try to use `model._no_split_modules` when possible.

 `fsdp_min_num_params`: minimum number of parameters when using `fsdp_auto_wrap_policy=SIZE_BASED_WRAP`.